dapplo/Dapplo.ActiveDirectory/README.md

 	}
 ```

-Now, we can use this enum in the query but also to define a result object like this:
+Now, we can use this enum in the query but also to define a result object (use interfaces) like this:
 ```
-	public class UserInfo
+	public interface IUserInfo : IAdObject
 	{
 		[AdProperty(UserProperties.DisplayName)]
-		public string Name { get; set; }
+		string Name { get; set; }

 		[AdProperty(UserProperties.MemberOfGroups)]
-		public IList<DistinguishedName> Groups { get; set; }
+		IList<DistinguishedName> Groups { get; set; }

 		...
 	}